chonkcheto/fish-network-docs-testing/docs/intro.md

 By leveraging best practices in [On-Chain Capital Allocation](https://allobook.gitcoin.co/), we enable investors to form thesis driven communities, and also enable communities to create turn-key investment vehicles.
 By leveraging a hybrid funding model, we allow the best startups to compete for immediate access to capital.
 Fish Network is built specifically for compliant capital formation and represents a set of tools for emerging managers to offer their investors a different set of tradeoffs between liquidity, optionality, and diversification.

-**Go-to-Market Approach:**

-The Fish Network provides a platform to effectively find and capitalize the best startups building on top of Coinbase's L2, the [BASE Network](https://www.base.org/), as well as other similarly situated technologies and investor communities.
-Leveraging Coinbase's L2 BASE, identity verification, custody, and business accounts services, we are able to provide issuers with a comprehensive software, legal, and operational framework for raising capital.

 **Investment Clubs & Fish Schools:** Fish swim in Structure, Coordination, Direction.

 _**Fish School**_ - a hybrid crowdfunding entity for investors, with expert-level research, investor community development, and compliance.
 Each Fish School has a dedicated Fish School Organizer with expertise in a given field.
 Fish School Organizers offer support and guidance to investor participants who help select the best startups to be funded.
 Fish Schools store their funds directly with qualified custodians.